chaitanyapatiiil/Capstone/README.md

-📌 Project Title: Leaf Disease Detection Model
+📌 Leaf Disease Detection Model
 📝 Project Description:
 This project focuses on building a machine learning model that detects diseases in plant leaves using image classification techniques.
 By leveraging computer vision and deep learning algorithms, the model can accurately identify various types of leaf diseases based on visual symptoms.